natebirkholz/Artmospherez/README.md

 Weather app using public domain art works to display the current and forthcoming weather.

-V1.0 currently in the iTunes App Store.
-Working on V1.1:
+V1.1 currently in the iTunes App Store.
+Added the following features in first revision:
-1. Adding Close button to the detail screens - _done_
+1. Adding Close button to the detail screens
-2. Moving Info button on detail screens - _done_
+2. Moving Info button on detail screens
-3. Improving display and initialization of all labels and buttons in the app - _done_
+3. Improving display and initialization of all labels and buttons in the app
-4. Handling rejected location authorization - _done_
+4. Handling rejected location authorization
-5. Reducing refresh timeout, including geocoding - _done_
+5. Reducing refresh timeout, including geocoding
-6. Providing feedback while downloading - _done_
+6. Providing feedback while downloading
+7. New images

 Demonstrated skills:
 1. JSONSerialization